sergioisidoro/about-me/index.md

 # Interests & Hobbies

 * Circus - [Corde Lisse and Aerial Silks](https://www.instagram.com/p/BY_ajJ6FIy-/?taken-by=smaisidoro) @ Circus Helsinki
-* Sailing apprentice - I have an old Sloop boat that I try not to sink every year.
+* Sailing apprentice - Well, in Helsinki it's more about obstacle avoidance, not so much about sailing :)
 * Mökki life - Fishing, Sauna, Boating, Island Hopping, Mushroom and berry picking, Knitting in front of the fireplace?

 # Projects